 As you custom tailor your own system you will begin to see that morning frustration disappear.
 Now you can go through your day with most of it on autopilot.
 Simply wake up, do your morning routine and follow your structured list.
 It’s all there set up in a way that is meant to be easy and non-overwhelming.

 Set a reminder on your phone to do this each week.
 This will help you develop this system into a habit.
 One you will use to keep that schedule a tool rather than a heavyweight of frustration.
 Remember a weekly to-do list is meant to be helpful and not overwhelming.
-Instead of wearing the size of your list as a badge of honor you can instead take pride in how much you are getting done all while coasting through your day.
+Instead of wearing the size of your list as a badge of honor, you can instead take pride in how much you are getting done all while coasting through your day.

 Now, it’s your turn.

+I hope you love the idea of using a weekly planning basket.
 What is your favorite to-do list methods tip?
 Share in the comments below, I would love to hear from you!